infrahq/infra/docs/architecture.md

 An example token is:

 ```
-tk_010lxvij102dj8gsidjfsp893h
+sk_Qg4Bo5CWCZuqYqGutmK8LYT2wJ492Ed8zKnDi5YFRSA8
 ```

-## Gateway Mode
+## Mesh Mode

-Some destinations support **gateway mode**.
-With **gateway mode**, all access is routed through Infra.
-This is the default for many destinations that have little support for identity providers such as Google Kubernetes Engine.
-Gateway mode is most useful for User access but can be used with Machines too.
+Certain destinations support **Mesh Mode**.
+With **Mesh Mode**, all access is routed through Infra.
+This is required for many destinations that have little support for identity providers such as Google Kubernetes Engine.
+Mesh Mode is most useful for User access but can be used with Machines too.

-With gateway mode, users and machines only use Infra Engine **Tokens** (they never receive actual credentials for destinations), and connect only to the Infra Engine.

-### When to use Gateway mode
+### When to use Mesh Mode

 1. The destination does not provide a way to create user credentials
 2. The destination does not support identity provider protocols